tamada/rrh/README.md

 There are too many repositories.
 We love programming; however, to manage many repositories is quite hard and bothersome tasks.
-Therefore, we built a headquarter for managing the git repositories, named RRH (Repositories, Ready to Hack).
+Therefore, we built a headquarter for managing the git repositories, named RRH.
 RRH manages repositories by categorizing in groups and execute git command to the groups.

+I know [ghq](https://github.com/motemen/ghq) to manage the git repositories.
+However, I cannot use it by the following reasons.

+1. In my home directories, there are quite many repositories.
+    * To start using ghq, we clone the repositories.
+      However, I did not accept to clone all of repositories.
+2. The location of repositories is fixed in the config file and is accepted only one location.

 RRH is now growing.
 Please hack RRH itself.